 Our proven expertise in safety science and engineering enables us to serve the entire surge protective devices (SPDs) industry, from simple SPDs for light commercial and residential applications to complex SPDs that monitor and record the number of surges and indicate the status of an SPD.
 Our extensive, flexible service portfolio covers research and development, global market access, installation and end-use.

-Surge protective devices (SPDs) are intended to afford protection from electrical surges and spikes, including those caused directly and indirectly by lightning.
-SPDs are utilized as both complete devices and as components within electrical equipment installed in AC and DC power systems.
+SPDs are intended to afford protection from electrical surges and spikes, including those caused directly and indirectly by lightning.
+SPDs are utilized as both complete devices and as components within electrical equipment installed in alternating current (AC) and direct current (DC) power systems.

-The use of SPDs is often specified by the end user or mandated by code or local requirements.
-For example, NFPA 780 and UL 96A, the Standard for Installation Requirements for Lightning Protection Systems, require the use of surge protection as an integral part of a lightning protection system.
-Additionally, the National Electric Code, NFPA 70, requires surge-protective devices (Article 285) to be installed:
+The use of SPDs is often specified by the end-user or mandated by code or local requirements.
+For example, National Fire Protection Association (NFPA) 780 and UL 96A, the Standard for Installation Requirements for Lightning Protection Systems, require the use of surge protection as an integral part of a lightning protection system.
+Additionally, the National Electric Code® (NEC®), NFPA 70, requires surge-protective devices (Article 285) to be installed:

 - Where disconnecting means have been designated as supplying an emergency system load in elevators, dumbwaiters, escalators, moving walks, platform lifts and stairway chairlifts

 - For critical operations data systems of information technology equipment

 - For industrial machinery with safety interlock circuits

 - In or on the fire pump controllers